spdk/spdk/doc/bdev.md

 # Nvme0n1p1 in SPDK applications.
 ~~~

+# Linux AIO bdev {#bdev_config_aio}

+The SPDK AIO bdev driver provides SPDK block layer access to Linux kernel block
+devices or a file on a Linux filesystem via Linux AIO.
+Note that O_DIRECT is
+used and thus bypasses the Linux page cache.
+This mode is probably as close to
+a typical kernel based target as a user space target can get without using a
+user-space driver.
+To create AIO bdev RPC command `construct_aio_bdev` should be
+used.

+Example commands

+`rpc.py construct_aio_bdev /dev/sda aio0`

+This command will create `aio0` device from /dev/sda.

+`rpc.py construct_aio_bdev /tmp/file file 8192`

+This command will create `file` device with block size 8192 from /tmp/file.

+To delete an aio bdev use the delete_aio_bdev command.

+`rpc.py delete_aio_bdev aio0`

+# Malloc bdev {#bdev_config_malloc}

+Malloc bdevs are ramdisks.
+Because of its nature they are volatile.
+They are created from hugepage memory given to SPDK
+application.

+# Null {#bdev_config_null}

+The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined
+data for reads.
+It is useful for benchmarking the rest of the bdev I/O stack with minimal block
+device overhead and for testing configurations that can't easily be created with the Malloc bdev.
+To create Null bdev RPC command `construct_null_bdev` should be used.

+Example command

+`rpc.py construct_null_bdev Null0 8589934592 4096`

+This command will create an 8 petabyte `Null0` device with block size 4096.

+To delete a null bdev use the delete_null_bdev command.

+`rpc.py delete_null_bdev Null0`

+# NVMe bdev {#bdev_config_nvme}

+There are two ways to create block device based on NVMe device in SPDK.
+First
+way is to connect local PCIe drive and second one is to connect NVMe-oF device.
+In both cases user should use `construct_nvme_bdev` RPC command to achieve that.

+Example commands

+`rpc.py construct_nvme_bdev -b NVMe1 -t PCIe -a 0000:01:00.0`

+This command will create NVMe bdev of physical device in the system.

+`rpc.py construct_nvme_bdev -b Nvme0 -t RDMA -a 192.168.100.1 -f IPv4 -s 4420 -n nqn.2016-06.io.spdk:cnode1`

+This command will create NVMe bdev of NVMe-oF resource.

+To remove a NVMe controller use the delete_nvme_controller command.

+`rpc.py delete_nvme_controller Nvme0`

+This command will remove NVMe controller named Nvme0.

 # Logical volumes {#bdev_ug_logical_volumes}

 The Logical Volumes library is a flexible storage space management system.
 It allows